-- Risk is higher for travellers who are:
+The risk is higher for travellers in sub-Saharan Africa who are:

 - visiting or living in rural areas

-The symptoms of sleeping sickness differ depending on whether the infection is due to T. b. rhodesiense or T. b. gambiense.
+The symptoms of sleeping sickness differ if the infection is due to T. b. rhodesiense or T. b. gambiense.

 Symptoms of T. b. rhodesiense infection: